zabir8809/agent-eval-tool-exercise/README.md

 ### **Technology Stack Selection**

-The development approach prioritized rapid prototyping and efficient development cycles through careful technology selection:
+The development approach prioritized rapid prototyping and efficient development cycles:

 #### **Agno Framework Integration**
 The Agno framework was selected for its comprehensive agent development capabilities and intuitive API design.
 This choice enabled:
 - Rapid agent creation and configuration
-- Seamless integration with external tools and APIs
+- Seamless integration with DuckDuckGo API.
 - Built-in support for complex multi-agent workflows
-- Simplified prompt management and agent coordination

 #### **Streamlit for User Interface**
 Streamlit was chosen as the frontend framework due to its: